guilimberg/guilimberg.github.io/_pages/about.md

 </p>

 <p align="justify">
 I was born and raised in São Paulo, which is probably why I think Chicago is small.
 Yes, I do like (real) football, but my true love is carnaval.
 I’m also a really big enthusiast of modern Brazilian music.
-Checkout my <a href="https://open.spotify.com/user/7gyzjytyu5wjfox7fx81xt0wk?si=ad336202a9af490c&nd=1" style="text-decoration: none">Spotify</a> for some of my favorite artists. (:
+Checkout <a href="https://open.spotify.com/user/7gyzjytyu5wjfox7fx81xt0wk?si=ad336202a9af490c&nd=1" style="text-decoration: none">my Spotify</a> for some of my favorite artists. (:
 </p>

 Contact